Philip of Swabia: Historical research

 Historical research of the 19th and early 20th century was hampered by historians anachronistically projecting their contemporary political preferences backwards in time.
-Due to the contemporary Kulturkampf, nationalist Protestant historians viewed the Catholic church or anything that smacked of ultramontanism extremely negatively.
+During the contemporary Kulturkampf, nationalist Protestant historians viewed the Catholic church or anything that smacked of ultramontanism extremely negatively.
 Likewise Kleinstaaterei was seen as a historical calamity and there was a search for culpable parties in history.
-The historians of the 19th century were therefore interested in a strong monarchical central power and therefore looked for the reasons for the late emergence of a unified German nation state.
+The historians of the 19th century were interested in a strong monarchical central power and therefore looked for the reasons for the late emergence of a unified German nation state.

 The "sources of strength of the German nation" were located in the Middle Ages.
 The kings and emperors were presented as early representatives of a strong monarchical power that was also longed for by the nationalist historians for their own time.
 The decisive factor for the historians' judgment was whether the medieval rulers increased the royal development of power over the nobility and the church or whether they were seen to be responsible for the loss of power.

-The image of history shaped by this aspect emerged after the 1806 dissolution of the HRE and the Wars of Liberation against Napoleon and was heavily colored by romantic nationalism.
-From this point of view, the German kings and emperors under the Ottonian, Salian and Hohenstaufen dynasties appeared to be extremely powerful, since they had a predominant position in Europe.
-In the course of the Middle Ages, however, the emperors lost this position of power.
-The papacy and the princes were held responsible for this.
-They were considered to be the "gravedigger of the German royal power" for Protestant, nationalist German historiography.
-Two turning points were considered to be decisive for the central authority's loss of power: the first one, was the Road to Canossa by Henry IV in 1077 (where he lost royal influence over the church) and the second one was the double election of 1198.
+The image of history shaped by this perspective emerged after the 1806 dissolution of the HRE and the Wars of Liberation against Napoleon.
+It was heavily colored by romantic nationalism.
+From that point of view, the German kings and emperors under the Ottonian, Salian and Hohenstaufen dynasties appeared to be extremely powerful, since they held a predominant position in Europe.
+In the course of the Middle Ages, however, the emperors had lost this position of power.

+In the perspective of Protestant nationalist German historiography, the papacy and the princes were held responsible for this.
+They were considered to be the "gravedigger of German royal power.”
+Two turning points were considered to be decisive for the central authority's loss of power.
+The first one was the Road to Canossa by Henry IV in 1077 (in which he lost royal influence over the church).
+The second one was the double election of 1198.
 The nobility used their right to vote for kings to obtain privileges from the monarchy and thus expand their own rule.
-This view of a loss of power for the German kingship through the double election of 1198 has long remained the predominant one.
+The view of a loss of power for the German kingship through the double election of 1198 has long remained the predominant one.
 In Karl Bosl's work “Die Reichsministerialität” from 1950, Philip and Otto IV's government signified “a huge, if not perhaps the decisive, setback that the German monarchy suffered in its last attempt to build a state”.